Traveston Powder Magazine: Description

 A modest rectangular brick building, screened to the north and east by the Traveston Soldiers' Memorial Hall extension, the former Traveston Powder Magazine stands on a sloping, grassed reserve on Traveston Road south of the Traveston railway siding.

-The powder magazine stands on concrete foundations and is sheltered by a hipped roof clad with early short sheets of corrugated iron sheets.
+The powder magazine stands on concrete foundations and is sheltered by a hipped roof clad with early short sheets of corrugated iron.
 The roof of the building's eastern end, including the memorial hall extension, is largely clad in recent metal sheeting.
 Constructed of cavity brick walls 14 in thick, the former magazine measures 30 × 20 ft internally with a floor to ceiling height of 10 ft 3 in.
 The three narrow rectangular openings to each long side each measure 42 × 18 in and house solid timber plank and rail windows.
 The building has a polished timber floor and a coved ceiling lined with painted, beaded tongue and groove timber boards and accommodates a decorative ceiling rose.
 An opening in the west wall accommodates an escape door.
 The exterior south and west walls have a cement slurry finish; the north exterior and the interior walls are painted.